A Veteran’s Story

 What is PTSD?

 PTSD is a mental health diagnosis found in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM).
-This manual is an important diagnostic tool that allows providers to correctly diagnose different mental health disorders.
-It essentially allows different providers who practice in any setting, anywhere in the world, in essence to speak the same language with regard to mental health diagnoses.
-Each diagnosis in the manual is followed by a specific set of criteria which is meant to help both mental health and non-mental health providers in any clinical setting come to an accurate assessment, and thus an appropriate treatment plan.
+This manual is an important diagnostic tool “providing guidelines for diagnoses that can inform treatment and management decisions.”
+It essentially allows different providers who use this tool to speak the same language with regard to mental health diagnoses and their features.
+Each condition in the manual is followed by a specific set of criteria which is meant to help psychiatrists, other physicians, and non-physician mental health providers practicing in different clinical settings to come to an accurate diagnosis, and thus formulate an appropriate treatment plan.
 To date, the most recent edition of this manual is the 5th edition also known as the DSM-5.

 A diagnosis of PTSD is made when a person witnesses, directly experiences, learns about a traumatic event that happened to a close family member or friend, or is repeatedly exposed to negative details of traumatic events and subsequently displays hallmark symptoms consistent with PTSD for a time period greater than one month after the trauma.
 The DSM-5 defines a traumatic event as actual or threatened death, extreme injury, or sexual violence.
 Pictures, movies, or media exposure does not qualify as a traumatic event unless the exposure is related to a person’s occupation.